azzumw/MuzzApp/README.md

 - would spend more time on the UI
 - would have implemented the profile picture on the Toolbar
 - would have implemented a switch button instead of a menu item to switch the users
 - would try to copy the chat interface to the T!
+(I did use Figma eye dropper to get the exact chat bubble colours)
 - when implementing tests, it kind of prompted me to change some of the implementation details, particularly how a message is sent.
 Currently, it uses 2-way databinding on the EditText field.
 From a testing perspective, in my opinion, it is not ideal(ish)[I could be wrong].
 Although, (see issue section) this would not be an issue if I didn't face